 1) Other than the Personal Representative, the Probate Court doesn’t have personal jurisdiction over beneficiaries of a probate estate since they are not ordinarily parties to the proceeding.
 Since the Probate Court only has in rem jurisdiction over Dorothy’s sons, the beneficiaries, it couldn’t issue a personal award of estate expenses against Dorothy’s sons.

 2) The Probate Court didn’t have the authority to set aside the terms of the settlement agreement.

-I am pleased at the Third Circuit’s protection of the Settlement Agreement.
-My practice consistently represents clients in pre trial mediations and we rely upon the sanctity and finality of these written agreements which are allowed by the Florida Probate Code §733.815:
+I am pleased with the Third Circuit’s protection of the Settlement Agreement.
+My practice consistently represents clients in pre-trial mediations and we rely upon the sanctity and finality of these written agreements which are allowed by the Florida Probate Code §733.815:

 Mediation – Settlement – Finality?

 Mediation is a process to resolve disputes without the time and expense of a trial through using a trained neutral party to assist the parties to effectively negotiate.
 “In the context of disputes connected to wills, where family members are disputing in the shadow of a traumatic event-the death of a loved one-and where the long-term relationships of family members are being reconfigured in light of the death, the relationship benefit of mediation may be particularly important.”
 Lela P. Love and Stewart E. Sterk, Leaving More Than Money: Mediation Clauses in Estate Planning Documents, 65 WASH & LEE L. REV. 539 (Spring 2008).

 Although there are a variety of mediation formats and many different paths to the successful mediation, there is one thing that is always present at the conclusion of a successful mediation: a written settlement agreement signed by the parties.
 This agreement is typically approved by the Court and the Personal Representative is required to follow the terms and conditions of the agreement.